 Note: All travel is subject to frequently changing governmental restrictions—please check federal, state and local advisories before scheduling trips.

-The Alien Highway
+The Extraterrestrial Highway

 Ash Meadows National Wildlife Refuge